 AACSB Accreditation is the hallmark of excellence in business education, and has been earned by less than five percent of the world's business programs.
 Today, there are 672 business schools in 50 countries and territories that maintain AACSB Accreditation.
 Similarly, 178 institutions maintain an additional specialized AACSB Accreditation for their accounting programs.

 The School of Business originally received accreditation in 2006.
-Under the direction of Dean Pigues, the mission, vision and direction of the School of Business has been repositioned to meet the needs of ever-changing industries and student populations.
+The mission, vision and direction of the School of Business has been repositioned to meet the needs of ever-changing industries and student populations.

 “It takes a great deal of commitment and determination to earn and maintain AACSB Accreditation,” said Robert D. Reid, executive vice president and chief accreditation officer of AACSB International.
 “Business schools must not only meet specific standards of excellence, but their deans, faculty, and professional staff must make a commitment to ongoing continuous improvement to ensure that the institution will continue to deliver the highest quality of education to students.”